friendly-bits/geoip-shell/Documentation/DETAILS.md

 `-f` : Force using fetched lists even if list timestamp didn't change compared to existing list.

 **geoip-shell-apply.sh**:  directly interfaces with the firewall backend (nftables or iptables).
 Creates or removes IP sets and firewall rules for specified list IDs.
-Sources the lib-ipt or lib-nft library script.

 Actions: `add`, `update`, `restore`, `on`, `off`